mayank0801/mark-14-NeogCamp-ProfitLoss/readme.md

 - App takes current stock price for one stock as input from user.
 - Takes quantity of stocks purchased.
 - The app calculates profit/loss in values and percentage.
+- Live link to the project is [here](https://mark14-neog-camp-profit-loss.netlify.app/).

 ## Tech stack used:
 1. HTML